groblet/elden-ring-builds/builds/executioners-greataxe-str-faith.md

 **Goal:** Bring the Executioner's Greataxe to maximum upgrade and correct affinity.

 **Step 1 — Obtain the Executioner's Greataxe**
-- Farm Leyndell Knight Executioners in Leyndell, Royal Capital (or Ashen Capital post-Maliketh).
+- **CORRECTION:** This weapon is **not** dropped by Leyndell Knight Executioners — that enemy/weapon pairing was incorrect.
+It's dropped by axe-wielding **Skeleton** enemies (the standard reanimated skeleton type carrying this weapon), with a roughly 4% drop chance.
+- Reliable farm spots: a Skeleton spawns in a narrow crevice near the **Church of the Plague** in Caelid (northeast of the church, between fallen stone arches); another spawns in the **graveyard above Academy Gate Town**, reachable from the South Raya Lucaria Gate Site of Grace; a third spawns in a graveyard **west of Church of Irith** in Liurnia of the Lakes.
-- The weapon has a low drop rate — equip Gold Scarab talisman or use Silver-Pickled Fowl Foot to boost item discovery.
+- Given the low drop rate, equip Gold Scarab talisman or use Silver-Pickled Fowl Foot to boost item discovery while farming.

 **Step 2 — Apply Fire Affinity**
 - Locate a Whetstone Knife (found in Limgrave, Gatefront Ruins) to unlock Ash of War application.